Home / DOT Inspections: What You Need to Know

 DOT Inspections: What You Need to Know

-To help increase roadway safety, the U.S. Department of Transportation (DOT) performs inspections on commercial motor vehicles (CMVs) and ensures all parts and components are in good working condition.
-As a truck driver, you’re probably familiar with this process.
-But, do you know the specifics of each inspection level or the most common violations?
-Learn how to prepare yourself and your equipment by gaining a better understanding of what to expect from DOT inspections.
+To enhance roadway safety, the U.S. Department of Transportation (DOT) conducts inspections on commercial motor vehicles (CMVs) to ensure all parts and components are in good working condition.
+As a truck driver, you’re likely familiar with this process.
+But do you know the specifics of each inspection level or the most common violations?
+Understanding these details can help you better prepare yourself and your equipment.

-While each state’s DOT conducts these safety check-ups, other groups and organizations play a role.
-The following groups work together to ensure carriers and drivers adhere to CMV laws and regulations:
+While each state’s DOT conducts these safety check-ups, other groups and organizations also play a role:

-• State troopers.
-State troopers are a designated group of officers for each state who also have the authority to perform inspections.
+• State Troopers: Officers designated in each state with the authority to perform inspections.

-• The Federal Motor Carrier Safety Administration (FMCSA).
-A department under the DOT that provides funding for and oversees all inspections.
+• Federal Motor Carrier Safety Administration (FMCSA): A department under the DOT that fund and oversees all inspections.

-• The Commercial Vehicle Safety Alliance (CVSA).
-A nonprofit organization that created the criteria for the North American Standard Inspection program, which includes CMV inspections.
+• Commercial Vehicle Safety Alliance (CVSA): A nonprofit organization that created the criteria for the North American Standard Inspection program, which includes CMV inspections.

-The North American Standard Inspection Program consists of six levels of inspections that officials can perform on a vehicle or driver to make sure certain laws and regulations are met.
-Levels one, two, three and five are common, but level one is performed most frequently.
+The North American Standard Inspection Program consists of six levels of inspections that officials can perform on a vehicle or driver to ensure compliance with laws and regulations.
+Levels one, two, three, and five are common, with level one being the most frequently performed.
 Drivers won’t know which level the officer will execute until they get stopped, so it’s best to be familiar with all six.

 Level I: North American Standard Inspection

-This is the most thorough inspection because the officer looks at the entire vehicle (tractor and trailer) for worn-out or damaged parts.
-They examine the braking system, lighting, tires, battery, securement of cargo, and more.
-The officer also will talk with the driver and check for signs of alcohol and drug consumption, seat belt use and proper documentation.
-If violations are found, the officer can place the CMV out of service (OOS).
+The most thorough inspection, covering the entire vehicle (tractor and trailer) for worn-out or damaged parts.
+The officer also checks the driver for signs of alcohol and drug consumption, seat belt use, and proper documentation.
+Violations can result in the vehicle being placed out of service (OOS).

 Level II: Walk-Around Driver/Vehicle Inspection

-Level two inspections are similar to level one, except the official doesn’t check components that require them to get underneath the vehicle.
-Instead, the officer only walks around to look for anything operating incorrectly, and then checks the driver’s paperwork and credentials.
+Similar to level one but without checking components that require getting underneath the vehicle.
+The officer walks around to look for issues and checks the driver’s paperwork and credentials.

 Level III: Driver-Only Inspection